hyoo-ru/crowd.hyoo.ru/README.md

 ### Properties

 - New Chunk is created for every item.
 - Left precedence.
-Seat of item relies on left item, non right.
+Position of item relies on left item, then right.
 - No interleaving.
 Sequence of left-to-right inserted items will stay together after merge.
 - Removed item is remain as tombstone for ordering purposes.